QI-N-QIGT/lenet5/README.md

 # lenet5
-# I like fun run!
+# this code was writen by python, which realisted the LeNet-5 CNN and I only import numpy.